apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/filtering_links.md

 }
 ```

-If you run the code in DevTools, you'll see that it produces exactly the same URLs as the CSS filter.
+If you run this code in DevTools, you'll see that it produces exactly the same URLs as the CSS filter did.

 > Yes, filtering with CSS selectors is often the better (and just slightly more performant) option.
-But sometimes it's not enough.
+But sometimes, it's not enough.
 Learning regular expressions is a very useful skill in many scenarios.

 ## [](#next) Next up